Tiras: Modern interpretations

 English theologian John Gill (1697-1771) claimed Tiras was more aptly described as the founder of Thrace than Persia, stating that "[Tiras is interpreted] better the Targums of Jonathan and Jerusalem, and so a Jewish chronologer, by Thracia; for the descendants of Thiras, as Josephus observes, the Greeks call Thracians; and in Thrace was a river called Athyras, which has in it a trace of this man's name; and Odrysus, whom the Thracians worshipped, is the same with Tiras, which god sometimes goes by the name of Thrax; and is one of the names of Mars, the god of the Thracians.".

 According to some biblical commentators, the descendants of Tiras have been identified with the Tyrsenoi, "who raided throughout the Aegean sea"; and to the Tursha (Turusha or Teresh), who were recorded by Egyptian sources at the time of pharaohs Merneptah and Ramses II.
 Some biblical commentators also propose a possible connection with the city of Troy, known in the Hittite language as Taruisa.
+These identifications derive from pre-critical biblical commentary and are not considered historically valid by modern archaeologists or historians.
+The Table of Nations in Genesis 10 reflects a schematic theological geography rather than a record of historical migrations, and the connection between the Tyrsenoi/Tursha and the Etruscans lacks any substantive archaeological or genetic support.

 Others (including Daniel G. Brinton) have suggested Tiras is the progenitor of the indigenous peoples of the Americas.